 Tip 8: Tend to Your Mental Health

 Don’t let your condition affect your self-esteem.
-Ask for help if you find psoriasis is taking a toll on you.
+Ask for help if you find it's taking a toll on you.
 Talk to a therapist such as a psychologist or social worker or join a support group.
 Time with other people who understand what you're going through can help.